 In addition to increased workloads, Honcoop said downsizing and reorganization can also be stressful for employees who are struggling to adapt to new roles or expanded responsibilities.
 Those feelings of stress, confusion and frustration can make it difficult for employees to be productive in their role.

-“Oftentimes after six months there ends up being a performance issue, and what we realize is that the company had different expectations than when they hired the person, and they haven’t been clearly articulating the evolution of expectations and providing the right tools and resources to uplevel their skills along with those expectations,” Honcoop said.
+“After six months there ends up being a performance issue, and what we realize is that the company had different expectations than when they hired the person, and they haven’t been clearly articulating the evolution of expectations and providing the right tools and resources to uplevel their skills along with those expectations,” Honcoop said.
 “That is so frustrating.
 It’s that level of frustration and that level of disconnection that can cause presenteeism.”

-3. Job Insecurity
+3. Layoffs Fuel Job Insecurity

 Conrad said the current volatility in the tech industry, for instance, may cause tech professionals to think twice before calling out sick, wondering, “What will happen if I don’t go to work?”

 Some employees may think that getting to the office early and staying late will increase their chances of dodging layoffs.
 One study found that, in times of downsizing and restructuring, male managers were prone to engage in “competitive presenteeism” by trying to stay longer in the office.
 (The study found that younger male employees were more likely to join this competitive atmosphere, while female employees resisted these pressures.)